[Klaviyo] Stape Conversion Tracking App

 App installation

-Install the Stape Conversion Tracking app by following the link on the Klaviyo platform.
+Get the Stape Conversion Tracking app by following the link on the Klaviyo platform and click Install.

 Give the app the scopes it requires: